MicrosoftDocs/dynamics-365-project-operations/articles/project-management/Project-cost-tracking.md

 Labor cost on summary tasks or container tasks can also be reprojected.
 It is not possible to directly reproject labor costs on a Summary Project task on the tracking tab.
 Similar to leaf node tasks, this can done using the Effort Tracking view, where a project manager can reproject the remaining effort on a Summary task.
 This in turn will cause a recalculation of the remaining cost on the Summary task.
 Below is a description of this works:

-1. A project manager can reproject effort on tasks by updating the default **Remaining Effort** with a new estimate of the **Remaining effort** on the task.
+1. A project manager can reproject effort on summary tasks by updating the default **Remaining Effort** with a new estimate of the **Remaining effort** on the task.
-This will cause a recalculation of the task's Estimate At Complete, progress percentage, and the projected effort variance on a task.
+This will cause a recalculation of the Summary task's Estimate At Complete, progress percentage, and the projected effort variance on a task.
 The EAC, ETC, and progress percentage on the summary tasks are also recalculated and produce a new projection of effort variance.

-2. Based on the new value for **Remaining effort** on the task, the system calculates **Remaining cost** on the **Cost tracking view**.
-For calculating **Remaining Cost** based on **Remaining effort**, the system first calculates the average cost of one hour of effort on the task as Planned cost/Planned effort.
-The planned cost is the sum of the cost of all resource assignments on the task.
-It then uses this average cost per hour and computes cost of the newly projected **Remaining effort** on the task
+2. Based on the new value for **Remaining effort** on the Summary task, the system calculates **Remaining cost** on the **Cost tracking view**.
+For calculating **Remaining Cost** based on **Remaining effort**, the system first calculates the average cost of one hour of effort on the Summary task as Planned cost/Planned effort.
+Average cost per hour is used to compute the cost of the newly projected **Remaining effort** on the Summary task

 3. The Cost at Complete and Cost Consumption percentage on the Summary task are re-calculated.